Fork bomb

-In computing, a fork bomb (also called rabbit virus) is a denial-of-service (DoS) attack wherein a process continually replicates itself to deplete available system resources, slowing down or crashing the system due to resource starvation.
+A fork bomb (also called rabbit virus or hydra virus) is a denial-of-service (DoS) attack against a computer where a process continually replicates itself to deplete available system resources, slowing down or crashing the system due to resource starvation.

 History

-Around 1978, an early variant of a fork bomb called wabbit was reported to run on a System/360.
+Around 1978, an early variant of a fork bomb called Wabbit was reported to run on a System/360.
 It may have descended from a similar attack called RABBITS reported from 1969 on a Burroughs 5500 at the University of Washington.

-Since 2011 Linux has a default nproc limit that can be listed with ulimit -u to mitigate fork bombs and related issues.
+Since 2011, Linux has a default nproc limit that can be listed with ulimit -u to mitigate fork bombs and related issues.